NewYaroslav/obfy/README.md

 The macro provided as replacement for the `while` is:

-    WHILE(condition)
+    OBFY_WHILE(condition)
     ....statements
-    ENDWHILE
+    OBFY_ENDWHILE

-The while loop has the same characteristics as the `IF` construct and behaves the same way as you would expect from a well-mannered while statement: it checks the condition on the top, and executes the repeatedly the statements as long as the given condition is true.
+The while loop has the same characteristics as the `OBFY_IF` construct and behaves the same way as you would expect from a well-mannered while statement: it checks the condition on the top, and executes the repeatedly the statements as long as the given condition is true.

-Here is an example for the `WHILE`:
+Here is an example for the `OBFY_WHILE`:

 ```cpp
     OBFY_V(a) = 1;